Telefonica/mistica-design/guides/colors-contribution.md

 >
 > **Maintainers only**
 >
-> To configure JSON schema ein VSCode read [this documentation](https://github.com/Telefonica/mistica-design/blob/update-colors-contribution/guides/vsco-configuration.md)
+> To configure JSON schema in VSCode read [this documentation](https://github.com/Telefonica/mistica-design/blob/update-colors-contribution/guides/vsco-configuration.md)

-In order to add, delete tokens or modify the name of existing tokens, the JSON schema should be updated in order to avoid check failure in the PRs containing the tokens.
+In order to add, delete tokens or modify the name of existing tokens, the JSON schema should be updated to avoid check failure in the PRs containing the tokens.

 The JSON schema can be found in `tokens` / `schema` / `skin-schema.json`.